-In April 2018, AMD released its Ryzen 2nd Generation CPUs and completely blew the first generation out of the water when it came to performance, becoming some of the best processors you can buy today.
+In April 2018, AMD launched its Ryzen 2nd Generation processors and completely blew the first generation out of the water in terms of performance, becoming the best processors you can buy in 2018.
 But, what about the high-end Ryzen Threadripper CPUs that put Intel on the Core X defensive in 2017?

 Well, we’re expecting to see that follow-up in the second half of this year.

-We may not have much in the way of concrete information, but that will change, so be sure to keep this page bookmarked – as we’ll keep it updated with any Ryzen Threadripper Generation 2 news that comes our way.
+There is still plenty to be revealed though, so be sure to keep this page bookmarked – we’ll keep it updated with any Ryzen Threadripper Generation 2 news that comes our way.

 Cut to the Chase